kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/welcome/course-expectations.md

 The most effective way to communicate with the instructor for this course is through posting a message in the #help-oyl channel in Discord.
 All questions posted there will receive a response within 24 hours.

-All course announcements from the instructor will also be posted to the pinned announcement in the #help-oyl channel in Discord.
+Course announcements from the instructor will also be posted in the #help-oyl channel in Discord.

 ---